Rolf Thorsen

 Rolf Bernt Thorsen (born 22 February 1961) is a Norwegian former competition rower, world champion and Olympic medalist.
+He is a recipient of the Morgenbladet Gold Medal and the Thomas Keller Medal.
+Outside sports, he has assumed various leading administrative positions in the construction business.

+Personal life

+Thorsen was born in Zürich, Switzerland, on 22 February 1961, and is a brother of Espen Thorsen.

+Sports career

-Thorsen was born in Zürich, Switzerland, in 1961.
-He received a silver medal in quadruple sculls at the 1988 Summer Olympics in Seoul, together with Alf Hansen, Vetle Vinje, and Lars Bjønness.
+Thorsen received a silver medal in quadruple sculls at the 1988 Summer Olympics in Seoul, together with Alf Hansen, Vetle Vinje, and Lars Bjønness.
 He also received a silver medal in quadruple sculls at the 1992 Summer Olympics in Barcelona, together with Kjetil Undset, Per Sætersdal, and Lars Bjønness.
 Thorsen is three times world champion in double sculls.
 In 1982 together with Alf Hansen, in 1989 with Lars Bjønness, and again in 1994 with Lars Bjønness.

 Thorsen has been president for the Norwegian Rowing Federation in the period from 2000 to 2010, and also a board member of Særforbundenes Fellesorganisasjon.

+He was awarded the Morgenbladet Gold Medal in 1989, and the Thomas Keller Medal in 1996.

+Business career

-Professionally he was managing director of NCC Property Development, a major commercial property developer across the Nordics from 2007 to 2014.
-2014 - 2019 he was managing director for Oslo S Utvikling AS, a major developer of commercial and residential property in Norway.
-2019 - 2021 he served as CEO for the listed (Oslo Børs) residential developer Selvaag Bolig ASA.
+A construction engineer by education, Thorsen was managing director of NCC Property Development, a major commercial property developer across the Nordics from 2007 to 2014.
+2014–2019 he was managing director for Oslo S Utvikling AS, a major developer of commercial and residential property in Norway.
+2019–2021 he was CEO for the listed (Oslo Børs) residential developer Selvaag Bolig ASA.

-Thorsen currently heads the Norwegian real estate company Polaris Eiendom AS, as CEO.
+Thorsen is CEO of the Norwegian real estate company Polaris Eiendom AS.

-Thorsen was one of the founding fathers of The Norwegian Green Building Council, that created and owns a nationised version of the environmental certification scheme BREEAM (BREEAM-NOR), and he headed the organisation as chair of the Board of Directors for 5 years (2014 - 2019).
+Thorsen was one of the founding fathers of The Norwegian Green Building Council, that created and owns a nationised version of the environmental certification scheme BREEAM (BREEAM-NOR), and he headed the organisation as chair of the board of directors for 5 years (2014 - 2019).

-Currently Thorsen is member of the Board of Directors at NP Bygg AS, Agaia AS and The Norwegian Opera and Ballet.
+Thorsen is member of the board of directors at NP Bygg AS, Agaia AS and the Norwegian National Opera and Ballet.